 The business structure you choose will have long-lasting impacts on your taxes, legal protection, and how you operate.
 That’s why it’s so important to make an informed decision.

-If you’re unsure where to start or want a deeper dive into these business concepts, our Shoot and Thrive Business Course covers everything you need to know about setting up your photography business for success.
+If you’re unsure where to start or want a deeper dive into these business concepts (and more), The Photography Business Academy covers everything you need to know about setting up your photography business for success (and then some).
 From business structures to taxes and scaling strategies, we’ll help you navigate these decisions confidently.

 Transform your photography business into a streamlined, profitable venture that gives you more time, freedom, and confidence.